Ti-FE/ti-components/README.md

 # ti-components

-A customized style UI components library based on semantic-ui.
+A Ti-Styled UI components library based on semantic-ui.

 This project uses [storybook](https://github.com/storybookjs/storybook) to organize, describe and preview components.